 Emission Standard

-No person may cause, suffer, allow, or permit the emissions of particulate matter in any one hour from any process in excess of the amount shown in Table 1, for the process weight rate allocated to such process.
+No person may cause, suffer, allow, or permit the emissions of particulate matter in any one hour from any process in excess of the amount shown in OAR 340-226-8005 Table 1, for the process weight rate allocated to such process.

-[NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040.]
+[NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.]

 [ED.
 NOTE: The Table referenced to in this rule is not printed in the OAR Compilation.
 Copies are available from the agency.]